1963–64 Football League First Division

 Statistics of Football League First Division in the 1963-64 season.

 Overview

-Liverpool won the First Division title for the sixth time in the club's history that season.
+Liverpool won the First Division title for the sixth time in the club's history that season, and for the first time since 1947.
 On Boxing Day, 66 goals were scored in the division from 10 games, including Ipswich Town's record 10-1 defeat to Fulham.
 It was the first double digit scoreline in the division since 1958–59.
 Other results that day included Liverpool beating Stoke City 6-1, Burnley beating Manchester United by the same scoreline, Blackburn Rovers beating West Ham United 8-2 away and a 4-4 draw between West Bromwich Albion and Tottenham Hotspur.